The far-right in Europe

 - Germany -

-The party took nearly 13 percent of the votes on Sunday, having failed in the 2013 election to make the five percent required for representation in parliament.
+The party took nearly 13 percent of the votes, having failed in the 2013 election to make even the five percent required for representation in parliament.

 - France -

-Le Pen's FN, founded by her firebrand father Jean-Marie in 1972, took nearly 34 percent of votes in the May presidential election run-off won by Emmanuel Macron.
+Marine Le Pen's National Front (FN), founded by her firebrand father Jean-Marie in 1972, took nearly 34 percent of votes in the May presidential election run-off won by Emmanuel Macron.

 This was double her father's 17.8 percent score when he reached the second round in 2002.

-In campaigning, Le Pen vowed to abandon the euro, reinstate the nation's borders and curb immigration if she won.
+In campaigning, Le Pen vowed to abandon the euro, reinstate control of the nation's borders and curb immigration if she won.

 But the party fared badly in June parliamentary elections, taking just eight seats out of 577.